Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: NSE transition, , and radioactive nuclei

-Because of the lack of these key multi-dimensional effects, spherically symmetric simulations cannot reproduce these same conditions.
+Because they lack these key multidimensional effects, spherically symmetric simulations cannot reproduce these same conditions.
 In our models, we do not find any significant weak $r-$process, since $Y_e$ never drops significantly below 0.48-0.49.
-Since, however, we consistently evolve neutrino interactions (contrary to the other studies WH07, LC18, F23, and E16), our inner mass shells can achieve Ye of up to 0.55 in some cases, especially for low-mass models, which is consistent with other 3D studies \citep{Melson2015_9.6_expl,Muller2019_3D_lowmass_binary,Stockinger2020_3D_low_mass_to_breakout,Sandoval2021_3D_shk_breakout,Wang2024_LowMass_3D}.
+However, since we consistently evolve neutrino interactions (contrary to the studies of WH07, LC18, F23, and E16), our inner mass shells can achieve $Y_e$ of up to 0.55 in some cases, especially for low-mass models, which is consistent with other 3D studies \citep{Melson2015_9.6_expl,Muller2019_3D_lowmass_binary,Stockinger2020_3D_low_mass_to_breakout,Sandoval2021_3D_shk_breakout,Wang2024_LowMass_3D}.
 Therefore, the same (or, at least, very similar) nucleosynthesis observed in proton-rich ejecta in 3D is also observed in our models.
-The only difference is what is usually referred to as re-heating due to secondary shocks at late times \citep{Sieverding2023_3D_nucleosynthesis}, which can sometimes re-heat matter from $\sim 1.5$~GK to temperatures above $\sim 2.5$~GK, hence causing $\alpha$-chain reactions that can produce $\ce{^44Ti}$.
+The only difference is what is usually referred to as reheating due to secondary shocks at late times \citep{Sieverding2023_3D_nucleosynthesis}, which can sometimes reheat matter from $\sim 1.5$~GK to temperatures above $\sim 2.5$~GK, thereby causing $\alpha$-chain reactions that produce $\ce{^44Ti}$.
 The key difference still remains the amount of proton-rich ejecta, which in 1D can be a factor of 5-10 lower compared to 3D.
-The Ye distributions of all of the simulated models are shown in Figure~\ref{fig:Ye_distr}
+The $Y_e$ distributions of all the simulated models are shown in Fig.~\ref{fig:Ye_distr}.